zulip/zulip/templates/zerver/api/deploying-bots.md

             command=zulip-bot-server --config-file=<path/to/your/botserverrc>
             --hostname <address> --port <port>
             startsecs=3
-            stdout_logfile=/var/log/zulip-botserver.log ; all output of your botserver will be logged here redirect_stderr=true
+            stdout_logfile=/var/log/zulip-botserver.log ; all output of your Botserver will be logged here redirect_stderr=true

     * Edit the `<>` sections according to your preferences.